HassnainHafeez/conflicts/README.md

 # conflicts

-This is the git repository
+This is my first git repository